 After medical management, rehabilitation is needed to assist the person in regaining as much function as possible.
 The brain and nervous system is very plastic in it’s ability to adapt for the damaged area.
 Many people are able to regain most function in their affected limbs, speech and enjoy life with modifications.

 Physical therapy is a vital part of the recovery of a person who has suffered a stroke.
 A thorough evaluation is done in various stages of the rehabilitation process to determine progression in strength, transfers, walking, balance, range of motion and safety.
 Our physical therapists approach the care of each person as an individual adapting the best rehabilitative process to each case.
 A great deal is done to ensure the safety of the person with normal transfers from sit to stand, getting in / out of a car, stairs and uneven terrains.
 In addition, the strengthening and exercising of muscles provides positive feedback to the nervous system to accelerate adaptation and function.

 Occupational therapists work very closely in the process to improve upper extremity and hand function.
 Learning to write, improving dexterity, movement of the elbow and shoulder are crucial components to functional use of the arm.
 In addition, occupational therapists assist in cognitive improvements, and especially adaptations to daily activities such as dressing, caring for oneself, cooking and work activities.
 Many of these skills we take for granted have to be re-learned.

 Speech therapists work with muscle deficits of speech, swallowing and facial expressions.
-In addition, cognitive challenges can help increase the functioning of the brain to problem solve many of life’s daily activities.Fore more information, Contact Us Today at Lillington, NC Center.
+In addition, cognitive challenges can help increase the functioning of the brain to problem solve many of life’s daily activities.Fore more information, Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC.